byteball/counterstake-sdk/README.md

 * `testnet` is an indication whether we are working on testnet.
 * `obyteClient` is an optional obyte.js client.
 If not passed, the SDK will create its own.

-The function returns the address of the Oswap pool AA or returns `null` or `undefined` if none found.
+The function returns the address of the Oswap pool AA or returns `null` or `undefined` if none is found.

 ### `getOswapOutput`